 The quails’ breeding systems also depend on the individual species.
 Different species follow different reproductive strategies.
-The breeding period starts in the spring, and it lasts until autumn.
+The breeding period starts in the spring and lasts until autumn.

 The female quails lay eggs and will incubate them until they hatch.
-Usually, a female quail lay at least 20 eggs in single nest though some species lay amazingly large clutches of eggs.
+Usually, a female quail lays at least 20 eggs in a single nest though some species lay large clutches of eggs.

-The most popular quail, the California quail is also commonly known as the valley quail.
+The most popular quail, the California quail, is also known as the valley quail.

 The Mountain quail is a gray, white and chestnut-colored plump bird.
-They are known as an elusive bird that can be found in the western scrub and highlands.
+They are known as elusive birds found in the western scrub and highlands.

-Among the six species of quail found in North America, the mountain quail is the largest bird.
+Among the six species of quail found in North America, the mountain quail is the giant bird.
 The mountain quail eats plants, insects, beetles, and ants.
-Although the mountain quail flourish in both arid and wet habitat, they are found seldom in grassland.
+Although the mountain quail flourish in arid and wet habitats, they are seldom found in grassland.

-A mountain quails diet includes small fruits, flowers, and seeds of many smaller plants.
-The breeding biology of the mountain quail is yet to be fully researched, but according to records the male attracts the female by presenting food using his flank and tail feather.
+A mountain quail’s diet includes small fruits, flowers, and seeds of many smaller plants.
+The breeding biology of the mountain quail is yet to be thoroughly researched, but according to records, the male attracts the female by presenting food using his flank and tail feather.

-During the mating period, the male might present itself holding out their wings, cocking and fanning the tail, and flaring the feathers of the neck and flanks.
-Females are known to crouch in front of their potential mate.
+During the mating period, the male might present itself holding out its wings, cocking and fanning the tail, and flaring the feathers of the neck and flanks.
+Females are known to crouch in front of their potential mates.

 Gambel’s quail, a gregarious desert bird, is decorated in gray, chestnut, and cream plumage.

 Gambel’s quail live on plants and seeds.
-They also eat leaves, shrubs, grasses, fruits, and prickly pear.
-They mainly depend on fruits in the summer and fall, while they eat insects in the spring session, and particularly during their nesting seasons.
+They also eat leaves, shrubs, grasses, fruits, and prickly pears.
+They mainly depend on fruits in the summer and fall, while they eat insects in the spring, particularly during their nesting seasons.

 The Montezuma quail is patterned with stripes and dots.
 The Montezuma quail are found mainly in grasslands-mountain and oak-woodlands of North America.
-They move slowly, normally not moving more than 150 feet per day.
-They move from one place to another place in small family-clusters, and seldom form large groups.
+They move slowly, usually not moving more than 150 feet per day.
+They move from one place to another in small family clusters and seldom form large groups.

-Tubers and insects are their main food, but also eat acorns.
+Tubers and insects are their primary food, but they also eat acorns.
 Their mating is monogamous.
 However, 60% of the total population is male.
 This leads to one female getting two male partners.
-After mating the female lays and incubates the eggs in various nests to raise the chicks.
+After mating, the female lays and incubates the eggs in various nests to raise the chicks.

-The scaled quail can be found in areas of mostly desert grasslands, scrublands, undisturbed habitats, and parks.
+The scaled quail can be found in desert grasslands, scrublands, undisturbed habitats, and parks.
 They eat mainly seeds, leaves, and fruits from the plants directly.
-Like other quail, their feeding time is the morning and late afternoon.
-They make their nests on the ground, using cactus, yucca, or small trees.
+Like other quail, their feeding time is in the morning and late afternoon.
+They make their nests on the ground using cacti, yucca, or small trees.

 The breeding period of the scaled quail starts in April.
-During the breeding period, the males deliver a high pitched repeated “whock!” to attract females.
-Their mating court display is known as “tidbitting”.
+During the breeding period, the males deliver a high-pitched repeated “whack!” to attract females.
+Their mating court display is known as “tidbitting.”

 The Northern bobwhite is the most common small gamebird across the Eastern United States.

-Their name comes not from their color but from their voice which sounds like they are saying bob-white.
+Their name comes not from their color but their call, which sounds like the words bob-white.

 The male is brown above, with scaly white underneath.
 They have a white face with black around the eyes.
-The female is similar but has a creamy colored face.
+The female is similar but has a creamy-colored look.

-The Northern bobwhite can be found living in grasslands and farms and can be found mainly along the eastern half of the U.S.
+The Northern bobwhite can be found in grasslands and farms along the U.S.’s eastern half.